-Employees start and run their days on Blink – from a personalized feed of tasks and to-do’s to important company announcements!
+Employees start and run their days on Blink – from a personalized feed of tasks and to-do’s to important company announcements.
+Everyone in your company communicates – not just a select few.

 Create embedded micro-apps to promote campaigns or collect event data.
-Deploy to a whole organization with a single click.
+Skyrocket performance and deliver success to a whole organization of engaged employees with a single click.

+Blink changes communication for the better!
 Interact directly with employees and initiate authentic conversations.
-Use the Teams feature to transform the way employees work with each other.
+Use the Teams feature to transform the way employees work with each other and supercharge your business strategy.

+The purpose of internal communication is to make everyone feel part of something.
 Share your vision and strategy using rich media directly with your organization.
 Embed audio, video, images and blog posts into feeds.
+Your best ideas take the hot seat.

 Blink is design-focused and fun to use.
-It's also a powerful enterprise tool that will inspire better communication within and between teams.
+It's also a powerful enterprise tool that will inspire better communication within and between teams, from business communicators to head of internal communications.
+It's easy for everyone.

-Stakeholders, internal comms and employees all on the same page at last.
-Measure your impact with easily actionable content.
+Stakeholders, comms pros and key workers all on the same page – no matter their communications skills.
+Measure the impact of crisis communications with easily actionable content.

 Big companies spend a lot of money building custom solutions to foster employee communication, but these seldom inspire collaboration between teams or tiers.
-Blink’s employee engagement app is an internal communications tool that is more than just a company intranet.
+Blink’s employee engagement app is an internal communications tool that is more than just a company intranet solution.
 It can be the backbone of an internal communication strategy that reaches employees in the field and in the office.
+You don't need managers to facilitate change, deliver the business strategy or oversee the approval process – it happens from the ground up, direct from the frontline.

 With Blink, you can publish updates and schedules, employees can find what they need more easily across platforms, and everyone in your organization can work collaboratively regardless of where they are - all through a single portal.